newatoms/guides/README.md

 Here you can find guides on tools, communication, workflows and rules to which we subscribe, and most importantly, how to make awesome things.
 It's part of every team member's job to edit the guides in order to share what we learn.
 There is also [a guide on how to add a guide](contributing.md)!

+Use the [Glossary](glossary) to find definitions of words we use and how we use them.

 ### Use software effectively
 |How to … |Goal of the guide              |
 |--------|-----------------------------|